 Topographical Map of Shanghai

 This topographical relief map of Shanghai, China was generated using the Geographic Resources Analysis Support System Geographical Information System or GRASS GIS.
-GRASS GIS manages, analyzes, and processes geospatial data to provide the topographic contours and maps of public roads that were cut, etched, stained, and assembled in think[box].
+This system manages, analyzes, and processes geospatial data to provide the topographic contours and maps of public roads that were cut, etched, stained, and assembled in think[box].

 Wheelchair Conversion Kit

 This wheelchair converter kit transforms manual wheelchairs into lightweight, high-performance electric wheelchairs.
-This kit attaches a small electric motor to the back of a wheelchair and drives the wheels with a small rubber wheel and friction.
-By making a kit to retrofit a manual wheelchair, this team aims to provide a more affordable alternative to electric wheelchairs.
+The kit attaches a small electric motor to the back of a wheelchair which drives the wheels through a friction-drive mechanism.
+This retrofitting process creates an affordable alternative to high-priced electric wheelchairs.

 This innovative board game explores the potential effects of cryptocurrency, such as Ethereum-run Decentralized Applications (DApps) on society.
 Players play either as the corporate elite who control the majority of the resources or the independent DApps who challenge them in competition for blockchain technology.
 In the game different types of capital (human, social, etc.) are represented by blocks and are either stacked, helping the corporate elite, or removed, helping the DApps.
 Much like Jenga, selecting blocks becomes tricky as the game progresses.
 The game ends when one side controls all resources, or the tower falls (and therefore, society) collapses.
 DApp Tycoon is one of three board games produced in think[box] by a team of CWRU MBA and CIA students.